 I excitedly told Shannon today that there was a Crumbs in Boston.
 She reveled in this for a moment before pointing to our almost-empty Crumbs box, a fairly consistent fixture on the kitchen table.

 “But I won’t need it back home,” she said, “because we have real food back home.
 I can get cheesecake if I want.
 This,” – again she pointed – “was the only real thing here.
 Crumbs was the only real food.”

 And she is right.
-Crumbs and Egypt have a symbiotic relationship; where Egypt lacks substantial, sugary, homey western cuisine, there is Crumbs.
+Crumbs and Egypt have a symbiotic relationship; where Egypt lacks substantial, sugary, decadent desserts, there is Crumbs.
 And where Crumbs craves an enthusiastic audience, droves of people in search of a panoply of cupcake options, there is Egypt and its 80 million.

 So the next time you’re in Cairo and you’re up to your ears in shawarma and koshary and dates, pop on over to Road 9, bathe in the chilling air conditioned little shop, and gorge yourself on chewy, perfect, gooey, fabulously flavorful cupcakes that you and your Egyptian oven couldn’t dream of topping.

 But bring your own milk, because they have yet to perfect the cold and creamy cupcake counterpart.